 The Big SleepOut event gives people the opportunity to do their bit to end homelessness.
 For one night, 1,000 people will descend at the stadium to have fun, eat, watch live performers and hear some inspiring stories from those who have been there before bedding down for the night with nothing but a cardboard box for shelter.

-As Safestore is committed to being a responsible business in how we contribute and work with our local communities, we have pledged to sponsor the boxes to be used by the participants in the campaign.
+As Safestore is committed to being a responsible business in how we contribute and work with our local communities, we have pledged to sponsor the boxes and packaging to be used by the participants in the campaign.
 As cardboard boxes represent sleeping rough in such an iconic way, the hope is that the boxes will go some way to helping the SleepOut participants experience what sleeping rough is really like – if only for one night.

 We also believe it is important for our colleagues to recognise how our activities can have an impact on those around us and events like this can inspire and encourage us to challenge our own perspectives on homelessness.